bordoley/reactive-js/packages/scheduler/docs/interfaces/schedulercontinuationlike.md

 ▸ **run**(`shouldYield?`: undefined | function): *[SchedulerContinuationLike](schedulercontinuationlike.md) | void*

 Work function to be invoked by the scheduler after the specified delay.
-May return either a continuation to be scheduled in the future or void if the work is done.

 **Parameters:**